 I'm Matt, Ash's partner and part-time farm hand charged with tasks like organizing shearing day, fence maintenance, shelter building, and mucking out the shed.
 By day I am an Electrical Power Systems Engineer but I aspire to eventually leave the rat race and become a grass farmer.
 My other interests include fly fishing small creeks, spending time with my Border Collie, Cedar, and napping.

 We would like to take this opportunity to thank a few people that have helped us get this far.
-Not everyone we’ve met in the farming world have been friendly to newbies, but these people have taken the time to give us advice, teach us, and endure our MANY exhaustive, sometimes repeated, (and sometimes weird) questions.
+Not everyone we’ve met in the farming world have been friendly to newbies, but these people have taken the time to give us advice, teach us, and endure our MANY exhaustive, sometimes repeated, (and occasionally weird) questions.
 Your guidance and mentorship has been invaluable to us and we will never forget it.
 All of our love and gratitude to Ron, Sunny & Tom, Graeme, Peter & Danette, Aaron, and ibuprofen.